 CEQ's responsible Minister is identified as part of its KMP, consistent with additional guidance included in the revised version of AASB 124 Related Party Disclosures.
-That Minister is the Minister for Seniors and Disability Services and the Minister for Aboriginal and Torres Strait Island Partnerships.
+That Minister is the Minister for Treaty, Minister for Aboriginal and Torres Strait Islander Partnerships, Minister for Communities and Minister for the Arts.

-Non-ministerial KMP include those positions that had authority and responsibility for planning, directing and controlling the activities of CEQ during 2021-22 and 2020-21.
-These positions include CEQ's board of directors, as well as certain management positions.
+Non-ministerial KMP include those positions that had authority and responsibility for planning, directing and controlling the activities of CEQ during 2022-23 and 2021-22.
+These positions include CEQ's Board of Management, as well as certain executive management positions.
 For those members of management that have been determined as KMP, further details have been included in the below table.